wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 summary: Learn how to monitor Wavefront proxies.
 ---

+Tanzu Observability by Wavefront supports monitoring of your Wavefront proxies.
 The Wavefront Usage integration includes a **Wavefront Service and Proxy Data** dashboard that includes several sections with dashboards for examining proxy health.

 ![proxy health](images/proxy_health_example.png)